-Prior to issuing a TLS Certificate, the Apple Public CA checks the CAA record to verify the presence of "pki.apple.com" in either the 'issue' or 'issuewild' properties for each FQDN provided.
+Prior to issuing a TLS Certificate, the Apple Public CA retrieves and processes the CAA records to verify the presence of "pki.apple.com" in either the 'issue' or 'issuewild' properties for each FQDN provided in the Certificate Application.
 The 'iodef' property is checked but no action will be taken.
 The following criteria will be used to establish whether to issue the Certificate:

-- If the CAA record is not present in DNS, the Certificate may be issued. - If the 'issue' and 'issuewild' properties list the name "pki.apple.com" as an authorized CA, the Certificate will be issued. - If the 'issue' or 'issuewild' properties list a name other than "pki.apple.com" as an authorized CA, the Certificate will not be issued. - In any other cases, the Certificate will not be issued.
+- If the CAA record is not present in DNS, the Certificate may be issued.

+- If the 'issue' and 'issuewild' properties list the name "pki.apple.com" as an authorized CA, the Certificate will be issued. - If the 'issue' or 'issuewild' properties list a name other than "pki.apple.com" as an authorized CA, the Certificate will not be issued. - In any other cases, the Certificate will not be issued.